Ajn0r/pet-palace-api/README.md

 There is a filter functionality for the different types of pets, and a search function for the owner's username or the pet's name.

+### Ad app

+The Ad app is of use for both pet owners and pet sitters, they can both make ads depending on if they require a pet sitter, or is available for pet sittings.
+The ad contains a title, description, image, dates from and to, compensation, location, status, pets, type and dates of creation and updating.

+The compensation is a Charfield to give the user a bit more freedom to choose what type of compensation that will be given or wanted, the image field allows the user to add an image of either their pets or themselves, the latter mainly for pet-sitters.

+The status fields allow the user to choose if it’s a draft, active, ongoing or finished and the Type attribute allows users to specify if it is a pet-sitting, pet-sitter or other ad making it easy to filter later.
+The pet attribute is a multiple-choice where the user can specify what type of pet they either need a pet sitting or can pet sit.

+The users can filter ads on pets, status, ad owners and the type of ad it is.

 ## Setting up the project

 I have followed the Code Institutes template from the Django rest DRF_API walkthrough to set up the project with Django and Cloudinary.